 Outreach Material for Specific Populations

 Find outreach materials tailored to seniors, children, parents, non-native speakers, military families, visually impaired clients, and survivors of domestic violence.
 Print, customize, and provide these materials to victim populations in your area.

 Non-English Speaking Populations: The Bureau of Justice Statistics report on identity theft found that over a million and a half Hispanic victims over the age of 16 exist in the United States.
 Reach victims in your community by downloading and customizing materials for Spanish-speaking victim populations.
-Also included are links to a tri-fold brochure for those who speak Chinese, Korean, Tagalog, and Vietnamese.

 - Spanish Language Materials: